64 Places for Nursing Care and Dementia Care

 Fitzwarren House sits alongside MHA’s innovative Stanton Lodge apartments on the outskirts of Swindon.
 It was purpose built in 2005 at a cost of £4.5 million and officially opened by Glastonbury Festival Founder Michael Eavis.
 The building is spacious, has innovative use of colour and its design was featured at the 2006 Dementia Care Conference.

-Half of its 64 spaces are reserved for general nursing needs but 32 spaces offer personal care to older people living with dementia.
+Half of its 64 places are reserved to provide individualised care for people who require nursing support and 32 places offer personal care to older people living with dementia.

 A model of the holistic approach to which all MHA homes aspire, Fitzwarren House works to support spiritual and emotional needs as well as physical ones.
 Both the home’s own Chaplain and a Roman Catholic priest pay regular visits, each of them offering friendship, fellowship and formal services.
 By way of contrast, pet therapy is also popular in the Home.
 Fitzwarren has its own pet rabbit, guinea pig and kittens.